cwegg/mwtools/README.md

 For example usage look at examples/examples.ipynb

+To install run either

+    pip install .

+or

+    python setup.py install

-To query private WSA or VSA place your usename and password in the .env file like:
+After installation, to query private WSA or VSA place your usename and password in the .env file like:

     WSAUSERNAME = MaxMustermann
     WSAPASSWORD = password1234
     WSACOMMUNITY = myinstitute.edu

-Or similar for VVV.
+Or similar for the VSA.

 To use nemo interface at mwtools.nemo then:
 1. Install Nemo